Interpretation on a World-Class Level.

 Emi is often invited to be guest concertmaster of various orchestras throughout Europe.
 Recent thrilling experiences have been leading a tour, residency and a BBC Proms performance of The Academy of St Martin in the Fields.

 She has collaborated as soloist and chamber musician with prominent artists such as Pierre-Laurent Aimard, Frans Brüggen, Philip Glass, Gary Graffman, Ton Koopman, Siegfried Palm, Jean-Guihen Queyras, Thomas Riebl and Jörg Widmann.

 She studied at the Curtis Institute of Music with Szymon Goldberg, the Juilliard School with Louise Behrend and Robert Mann, the Prague Mozart Academy with Sándor Végh, and the Mozarteum of Salzburg with Thomas Riebl and Ruggiero Ricci, and has worked closely with the composer György Kurtág.
 She has been regularly invited to the Marlboro Music Festival and the International Musicians Seminar in Prussia Cove, England.

-Emi currently divides her time between the United States and Europe, where she was concertmaster of the Netherlands Radio Chamber Orchestra and Professor of Violin at the North Netherlands Conservatory.
+Emi currently divides her time between the United States and Europe, where she was concertmaster of the North Netherlands Orchestra and of the Netherlands Radio Chamber Orchestra and is Professor of Violin at the Conservatoire Royal of Brussels.